jiahaoli57/FinOL/README.md

 </div>

 ***
-``FinOL`` represents a pioneering open database for facilitating data-driven OLPS research.
-As an ambitious project, it collects and organizes extensive assets from global markets over half a century, it provides a long-awaited unified platform to advance data-driven OLPS research.
+``FinOL`` a comprehensive software package and benchmarking platform designed to advance data-driven OLPS research.
+``FinOL`` not only provides a well-structured library, offering extensively encapsulated functions, but also develops extensive benchmark results for fair comparisons.

 ## :star: **What's NEW!**